thingsboard/thingsboard.github.io/_includes/docs/user-guide/oauth-2-support.md

   ...
 ```

-As well please configure properly ACL mapping for HTTP and HTTPs requests:
+Also ensure OAuth-related paths are included in the ACL mapping for both HTTP:
 ```bash
 frontend http-in
   ...